jnozzi/cocoadev.com/markdown/RandomNumber.md

 *Random (physics) = pretty much impossible
 *Random (programming) = does not look like a pattern, and has roughly equal result frequencies.

 BTW, to avoid the "double-zero" problem of     Random() % 254, just recalculate the number if it is 255.
 And go ahead and call me an ignorant freak (or something else equally insulting), but I think that a random function that "looks good" is almost always good enough unless you actually do have to generate several thousand random numbers in the life span of a program.
-And yes, I know that sometimes you do. --General/JediKnil
+And yes, I know that sometimes you do. --JediKnil
 ----
 The technique of simply re-calling the generator if it gives something that is out of range is a standard technique which eliminates this problem.
 Or more efficiently, you can calculate a maximum based on a factor from your modulus, use modulus if the number is under that maximum, and recalculate if it's over.
 You lose no randomness by doing this technique.